tamas-borbath/tamas-borbath.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I'm a researcher at [KU Leuven's Electrical Energy Systems and Applications (ELECTA) group](https://www.esat.kuleuven.be/electa) and part of the [EnergyVille](https://www.energyville.be/en/research/electrical-networks) research center in Belgium.
-I have a rich background in supporting large transmission system operators across 30+ countries with digital solutions, gained through my roles at GE Digital and ENTSO-E. My research focuses on transforming power systems, specifically in developing decision support tools and analysing resource adequacy.
-Recently, I successfully defended (viva) my PhD thesis titled *Transmission Grids and Resource Adequacy - A Cross-Border Perspective*.
+I work in service development at [Coreso](https://www.coreso.eu/), a regional coordination center focused on enhancing electricity grid security and capacity management across Europe.
+Before joining Coreso, I was a researcher at [KU Leuven's Electrical Energy Systems and Applications (ELECTA) group](https://www.esat.kuleuven.be/electa) and a part of the EnergyVille research center in Belgium.
+My background includes extensive experience supporting large transmission system operators in over 30 countries with digital solutions, developed through roles at [GE Digital](https://www.ge.com/digital/industry/grid) and [ENTSO-E](https://www.entsoe.eu/about/).
+My research has centered on transforming power systems by developing decision support tools and analyzing resource adequacy.
+I recently completed my PhD, with a thesis titled *Transmission Grids and Resource Adequacy - A Cross-Border Perspective.*

-Beyond my academic work, I channel my energy into competing in triathlons and marathons.
-Explore more about my ongoing research and publications here.
+Outside of work, I’m passionate about endurance sports, regularly competing in marathons and triathlons.
+Explore more about my work and publications here.

+---

 {style="text-align: justify;"}